 - 16% to Business Taxes (this will save my butt when it comes tax time)

 - What’s left over goes into my personal checking for living expenses

-My tips aren’t the end-all and be-all for freelancing, but honestly, I wish I knew these when I was getting started.
-Since I’ve put these tips into my work process, I’ve seen some major growth, and I hope you were able to pick some value from them.
+Since I’ve put these tips into my work process, I’ve seen some major growth, and I hope you were able to extract some value from them.